I’m a mother, a teacher, a long-time community organizer, and I’m fighting for a Philadelphia that works for all of us.

 That’s why I’ve been so fired up when public spaces go into decline: When a neighborhood park which should provide recreation and relaxation becomes an abandoned eyesore.
 When a public school closes down.
 When our streets feel unsafe rather than vibrant.
 When we lose a sense of connectedness to one another.

-Let’s make a better Philadelphia together.
+Let’s make this happen together.

-Democrat for City Council At-Large
+Democrat, City Council At-Large